- Dog and animal management

 - provide information about any accreditation, and how they follow relevant laws in their policies, processes and systems, especially those for managing community or affordable housing

-- show an understanding and appreciation of the issues related to providing community and affordable housing.
+- show an understanding and appreciation of the issues related to providing community and affordable housing and a commitment to best practice.

 All applicants should be able to demonstrate sufficient prior experience and skills to deliver on the proposal.